-Caesarean Section is a surgical procedure that is performed under anesthesia through the abdomen and is done to help deliver a child.
+Caesarean Section (or C-Section) is a surgical procedure that is performed under anesthesia through the abdomen and is done to help deliver a child.

-An incision is made specifically into the abdomen and into the Uterus.
+An incision is made specifically into the abdomen and therefore into the Uterus.

-Is done for several reasons as will be discussed.
+It has been done for several reasons and these will be discussed on this page.

-Some clinics in Italy have a 90% or 80% rate
+Some clinics in Italy have a 80-90%% rate of Caesarean Section.

 Possible Theories on the name Caesarean